zachmshort/Logo-Generator/Develop/generatedREADME.md

-# Project
+# a

 ![License Badge](https://img.shields.io/badge/MIT-brightgreen)

-Zach contributed to this project.
+a contributed to this project.

 **Important Notice:** This project is released under the MIT license.